yougotwill/sortifiler-cli/README.md

     $ sortfiler <path>

   Options
+    no flags,                     Sorts all files and folders in a given path.
     --files, -f                   Sort all files in a given path.
-    --folders, -F  Sort all folders in a given path no flags,      Sorts all files and folders in a given path.
+    --folders, -F                 Sort all folders in a given path.
+    --config, -c <filePath>       Use a custom configuration file.

-  <path> is the file path to directory that needs sorting
+  <path> is the path to directory that needs sorting

   Examples
     Sort all files and folders in the Downloads folder.